Chapter Fourteen: After Hours

 At the end of the corridor, a wider doorway opened into a shared space.

-It looked like a common room.
+It looked, at first, like a common room.
 Sofas, low tables, a kitchenette in the corner.
 The lights were almost off.
-A single wall lamp cast low halos over deep maroon cushions and the small clutter that accumulated when actual people lived somewhere: a hoodie left over a chair-back, a half-empty water bottle, two pairs of training shoes lined up by the door.
+A single wall lamp cast low halos over deep maroon cushions and the small clutter that accumulated when actual people lived somewhere.

 “Huh,” Ben said quietly.
 “It’s just a room.”